Kyramee/netbox-openshift/netbox/README.md

 if using replication, the `postgresql.auth.replicationPassword`.
 Please see the [upstream documentation] for further information.

-### Upgrading the Netbox app
+### Upgrading the NetBox app

-Here are the rules that one must respect in order to upgrade the Netbox default version specified in the `appVersion` field of the [Chart.yaml].
+Here are the rules that one must respect in order to upgrade the NetBox default version specified in the `appVersion` field of the [Chart.yaml].

 #### The rules
-- All configurable parameters available in Netbox must be present.
+- All configurable parameters available in NetBox must be present.
 - Documentation **must** be updated.
 - Deprecated fields must mark as such with the version cut off.
 - Backward compatibility must be maintained to a reasonable limit.

-You can consult the official Netbox documentation for any missing configurable parameters to the [values.yaml].
+You can consult the official NetBox documentation for any missing configurable parameters to the [values.yaml].
 Currently, the parameters appear in the same order that they appear in the documentation and it would be nice if it's stayed this way.

-Do not forget to check the compatibility of new the new Netbox version with the bundle charts ([Bitnami Redis chart] and [Bitnami postgres chart]).
+Do not forget to check the compatibility of new the new NetBox version with the bundle charts ([Bitnami Redis chart] and [Bitnami postgres chart]).

 ## Configuration